alebastr/sway-systemd/README.md

 Systemd forbids starting the `graphical-session.target` directly and encourages use of an environment-specific target units.
-Thus, the package here defines [`sway-session.target`] that binds to `graphical-session.target` and starts user services enabled for a graphical session.
+Thus, the package here defines [`sway-session.target`] that binds to the `graphical-session.target` and starts user services enabled for a graphical session.
-`sway-session.target` should be started when the compositor is ready and the user-session environment is set, and stopped before the compositor exits.
+`sway-session.target` should be started when the compositor is ready and the user session environment is set, and stopped before the compositor exits.

-A systemd user service may depend on or reference `sway-session.target` only if it is specific for sway.
+An user service may depend on or reference `sway-session.target` only if it is specific for Sway.
 Otherwise, it's recommended to use `graphical-session.target`.

-A special `sway-session-shutdown.target` can be used to stop the `graphical-session.target` and `sway-session.target` with all the contained services.
+A special `sway-session-shutdown.target` can be used to stop the `graphical-session.target` and the `sway-session.target` with all the contained services.\
 `systemctl start sway-session-shutdown.target` will apply the `Conflicts=` statements in the unit file and ensure that everything is exited, something that `systemctl stop sway-session.target` is unable to guarantee.